American vs. European Roulette: Know Your Odds

 Does American Roulette or European Roulette Give the Best Odds?

 When it comes to American vs. European roulette, European roulette has the best odds.
 The American version features two zero pockets, and the single-zero European version cuts the house edge in half.
-Risk tolerance is crucial in both versions, and we hope you can use these roulette facts to help you win more games.
+Risk tolerance is crucial in both versions, and we hope you can use this information to help you win more games.

 Photo of Zachary Wolf